 Is a database needed to store SSRPM's data?

 Yes.
 SSRPM requires a SQL Database 2000 or higher.

 How are the answers to the challenge questions stored?

 The answers to challenge questions are very secure.
 We use SHA 256 with salting and obfuscation by default.
-Optionally, you can select a reversible encryption method which is required for our Helpdesk ID module.

-Does SSRPM Enforce my AD password polices?
+Does SSRPM enforce my AD password policies?

 Yes.
-SSRPM impersonates the end user when resetting their password.
+SSRPM impersonates the end-user when resetting their password.
 By using this method, SSRPM automatically enforces your AD password policy requirements insofar as complexity and history are concerned.

 Password expiration notifications can be sent via email or SMS to end users in advance of their password expiration.
 As an administrator, you control the frequency and content of these alerts.

 How do I add or delete users in SSRPM?

 SSRPM tightly integrates with Active Directory.
 When you add users in AD, they are automatically given an SSRPM account.
 When you disable or delete users in AD, their account is deleted in SSRPM.
 You can restrict SSRPM to only looking at specific OU’s or groups in AD if there are specific personnel you wish to exclude.